Medically Reviewed by Lawrence Colvin, PA-C

 There are several different ways in which a bone can fracture which will determine the type of fracture you have.
 The most common types of bone breaks include:Â

-- Partial fractures: The break doesn’t go all the way through the bone.
+- Incomplete fractures: The break doesn’t go all the way through the bone.

 - Complete fractures: The break goes completely through the bone, breaking into two pieces.Â